 ACAS’ latest research suggests employers may well be colluding with this tolerance of conflict as the majority are utterly convinced “conflict is rare in their organisation”.
 But digging a bit deeper suggests that it’s only when ‘hostilities breakout’ that organisations consider incidents to be “workplace conflict”.

 So to take our Xmas Party analogy – if there’s been snipes, digs, back-biting, undermining and blocking behaviour throughout the year and nothing kicks off – then there’s “nothing to see here” on a conflict front.
 However, if it all gets a bit leery – and HR get involved then it counts.

 Let’s not kid ourselves, whether it kicks off or not, the damage is being done.

 Think about the impact of those relationships that haven’t yet flared up and spilled over?
 What about all those managers who are expected to “have a quiet word” and manage these situations through informal chats?
 How many HRBPs spend their time helping their managers navigate through the awkward and tricky few, instead of concentrating on core operational needs?
 How many final cuts of a reorganisation have been about moving the deckchairs so that X isn’t working with Y?

-If we do, then maybe December 2018 will be less about reminding people to “keep a lid on it” before dusting off the grievance and disciplinary procedures and clearing the diary to manage the fall-out.
+If we do, then maybe this December will be less about reminding people to “keep a lid on it” before dusting off the grievance and disciplinary procedures and clearing the diary to manage the fall-out.
 Instead we could throw ourselves wholeheartedly into making the office Xmas Party the fun, engaging, team-building “thank you” that it was always intended to be.